ryands/roast-spec/README.md

 SI or imperial, then the units in that system.

 I feel like this could be cleaner...

+Technically grams are a mass unit, but we're on earth so we're safe to assume some things.

 ```toml
 [units]